MurgaNS/Timesheet-Application/.idea/functional_specification.md

 1. There are 2 types of users:
    - admin
    - worker.

+### User profile
-2. System should allow user to change their password and export their data.
+1. System should allow user to change their password and export their data.

 ### Clients